rmorabia/radhika.dev/_posts/2014-06-15-what-do-you-deserve.md

 I made excuses.

-I've been injured the past few days, so I'm in pain, and it's hot, and I'm not comfortable, and I'm tired, and sitting in my bed is so comfortable.
+I've been injured the past few days, so I'm in pain, and it's hot, and I'm not comfortable, and I'm tired, and sitting in my bed is so nice.

 These are all excuses, at least for my goals.
-Being injured may be a valid reason to not do a specific kind of work, but my goals don't involve much physical activity anyway.
+Being injured may be a valid reason to not do a specific kind of work, but all of my goals involve mental strain, not physical.

 Do I deserve the results I want if I made excuses?